Knee Reconstruction

 Risks

-As many as 17-20% of patients with arthroplasties have complications that result in healing difficulties, ranging from superficial skin loss to more severe areas of skin and subcutaneous tissue necrosis and implant exposure.
-Exposure can then go on to infection of the prosthesis.
-Prostheses in the knee are particularly at risk because of their superficial location as well as the location of the surgical access wounds.
+Penetrating trauma or surgical wounds both put the knee at risk of exposure.
+Exposure can progress to infection of the joint or prosthesis.
+Prostheses in the knee are particularly at risk because of their superficial location and the location of the surgical access wounds.
 The need for early motion may interfere with wound healing, jeopardizing the prosthesis.
 Often, patients who require a knee replacement have insensate and unstable skin around the knee joint secondary to trauma, post–knee arthroplasty wound breakdown, or persistent synovial fistula following an arthroscopy.

 Patients requiring a TKA often have a long history of degenerative joint disease, rheumatoid arthritis, or systemic lupus erythematosus.
 Most patients with these diseases are female.
 Subsequently, they may be on long-term steroid therapy, which adversely affects wound healing.